learn-co-curriculum/dsc-curriculum-guidelines/updating_the_conda_env/README.md

 # Updating the Conda Environment

-Periodically we will update the conda environment used across the whole curriculum.
+Periodically the [conda environment used across the whole curriculum](https://github.com/learn-co-curriculum/dsc-data-science-env) will need to be updated.
+Before applying the updates it should be confirmed that the updates don't cause break lessons.

-In doing this we want to be sure that we are not breaking anything that wasn't already broken.

 ## Steps

 ## Confirm that you have all the packages you need to.
 In the [learn environment we ask students to use](https://github.com/learn-co-curriculum/dsc-data-science-env), a handful of packages are specifically left out.
 This is mostly becuase these can often cause problems when installing and we'd rather not frontload all these issues in the student experience.
 Also, they are only used in a few labs.
+[See more info on the specific packages here](https://docs.google.com/document/d/1io_-mqILBstaDNEwyovwrS9TIHvLMP6bEpk_oOb88hc/edit?usp=sharing)

 To make sure you have these correctly installed run the `package_check.py` file in this directory and confirm that there are no errors, `pip install` the appropriate packages until everything is installed. _Note:_ This list may not be comprehensive, if things are missing, add to it!